After making it to the DCI Airport safely with all of my luggage,

 With so much to talk about and so many photographs to look at,

-With four professional development sessions to prevent, twice, over the next two days,
+With four professional development sessions to present, twice, over the next two days,

 And just a few days before the beginning of a new school year,